 The application form should be returned at least 21 days before the start of the first performance.

-The licence applicant should complete Part 1 of the application form, it should then be forwarded to the parent so they have the full details of the performance or activity their child is taking part in.
-The parent should then complete Part 2 and sign where indicated.
-Following completion by the parent, the applicant will then have full details of the child including any medical details they should be aware of and are, therefore, in a position to satisfy the declaration and sign the application form.
-The form should then be e-mailed to the Child Employment Officer as a complete document with a jpeg head and shoulders photograph of the child (taken within the last 6 months), a copy of the child's birth certificate and a letter of authorised absence from the child's Headteacher if school absence is necessary to perform.
-Please note: that applications for both Shropshire Council and Telford & Wrekin Council are processed at this address.
+The licence applicant should complete the ‘Organisation - Performance Licence Application Form’ and then share a copy of this form with the parent so they have the full details of the performance or activity their child is taking part in.
+You should then prompt the parent to complete the ‘Parent - Performance Licence Application Form’.
+You will need to attach a jpeg head and shoulders photograph of the child (taken within the last 6 months), a copy of the child's birth certificate or passport and a letter of authorised absence from the child's Headteacher if school absence is necessary to perform and risk assessment to the organisation form.

 The local authority may refuse to issue a licence if the performance is believed to be detrimental to the health, care and/or education of the child (1968 Act Section 39(6).
 The local authority may require additional information from the applicant before a licence is issued and in some cases the local authority may also revoke previously issued licences (licences which are currently running) if there are concerns about the welfare of the particular child named in the application.